Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 (Image credit: Future PLC /Brent Darby)

-One of the easy garden ideas starts with knowing that a neat edge will keep your garden looking tidy.
-Moulded plastic edging, hidden in the earth keeps grass and weeds away from your beds and brick or stone edging help to frame your lawn – it's available at all good DIY stores and garden centres.
+A neat edge will keep your garden looking tidy.
+Moulded plastic edging, hidden in the earth, keeps grass and weeds away from your beds and brick or stone edging and helps to frame your lawn.
+It's available at all good DIY stores and garden centres.
 Your friends will wonder how you did it!

 Putting a border edging around your lawn keeps invasive plants where they belong and stops soil or mulch from spilling onto the grass.